JakeKurtz/noName/index.md

-# The Blog With No Name

-A blog about my current interests, hobbies, and life.
+A website/blog about my current interests, hobbies and activities.

 ## Computer Science
 ### Game Dev Stuff